Thunderstrike (character): Surrogate of Thor

-Eric first used the Thunderstrike mace against the villains Bloodaxe and Carjack, but he was promptly defeated.
-Afterwards, Eric created his own costume to distinguish himself from Thor, while keeping Thor's reputation intact.
-Eric renamed himself Thunderstrike, after the mace itself, operating as an adventurer and crimefighter.
-Eventually Eric defeated Bloodaxe, only to discover that Bloodaxe was actually Jackie Lukus, his love interest at the time.
+Masterson creates his own costume to distinguish himself from Thor, while keeping Thor's reputation intact.
+He renames himself Thunderstrike, after the mace itself, operating as an adventurer and crimefighter.
+Masterson defeats Bloodaxe, only to discover that Bloodaxe is actually Jackie Lukus, his love interest at the time.

 Final conflicts and death

-After a confrontation with Seth the Egyptian god of death, Eric realized that the only way to defeat him was to succumb to the curse contained with the Bloodaxe and increase his strength.
-After his supposed slaying of Seth, Eric was confronted by the Avengers, who attempted to arrest him for murder.
-Instead, Masterson defeated the Avengers, and Thor confronted him.
-Eric pleaded with Thor to kill him to prevent the curse of the Bloodaxe from taking him over completely.
-But Eric was eventually forced to fight the Bloodaxe subconsciously, which manifested in Eric's mind in the form of Skurge.
-Eric eventually defeated the Skurge duplicate, causing a psychic backlash that killed him and destroyed the two weapons, the Bloodaxe and Thunderstrike.
-Claiming that Valhalla was not where he belonged, Eric was sent into the afterlife by Odin.
+After a battle with the god Seth, Masterson realizes that the only way to defeat him is to succumb to the Bloodaxe's curse and increase his strength.
+After apparently killing Seth, Masterson is confronted by the Avengers, who attempt to arrest him for murder.
+Masterson defeats the Avengers, but is confronted by Thor.
+Masterson is forced to fight the Bloodaxe subconsciously, which manifests in the form of Skurge.
+Masterson defeats the Skurge duplicate, causing a psychic backlash that kills himself and destroys the Bloodaxe and Thunderstrike.